 If you’re looking for an underlayer, our regular Altitude Leggings are what you’re after.

-Although we talk about Merino, it’s worth nothing not all merino fabrics or layers are created equal.
+Although we talk about Merino, it’s worth noting not all merino fabrics or layers are created equal.
 Like many products, there are all sorts of variables that contribute to the quality of the end product.
 For example, the quality of the Merino wool, the process used for turning the Merino wool into yarn, and how the yarn is knitted into fabric.
 There are all sorts of different qualities, and at ioMerino we only use premium Australian merino wool, knitted here in Australia to our own exacting specifications so we know exactly what we’re getting.
 No cheap or inferior blends.
 Just the best Merino wool knitted into the best premium, high performance Merino fabrics.
 And garments that are made ethically, with features like tag-free necks and flat lock seams for extra comfort.

 While Merino is an amazing natural fibre, not all Merino fabrics are created equal.
 At ioMerino, we make our own fabrics, using only the best quality fibres, and to very specific specifications that make the most of the natural benefits of Merino.
 All of them are 'Merino rich’.
 No cheap blends passed off as Merino.
 No cheaper scratchy fibres or synthetic substitutes to save money.
 No unethical production.
 And each fabric is made for a specific purpose.
 So if you see something with a small amount of elastase or nylon added, you can be sure it absolutely needs to be there to enhance the natural stretch and durability.